eminx/cocoso/nodalTodo.md

 X- Test all of this

 ### Todo as of 12 Mar 2018:
-- Implement user profile info entering: full name, personnummer etc.
+- Implement user profile info entering: full name, personnummer etc
-- Add the above details to relevant fields
+- Add the above details to relevant fields in the db
-- Add the part about how to message between creators and super admin, when an activity needs to be edited.
+- Add the part about how to message between creators and super admin, when an activity needs to be edited
-- Hence editing an activity by the creator.
+- Hence editing an activity by the creator (update)
 - Connecting with Moonclerk
 - Emails for notification (for superadmin and creator)
 - Chat... (epic)